 The Wonderful Prague Astronomical Clock

 Imagine a guy turning up at your office with an idea for putting a huge clock on the outside.
-It’s going to cost a lot of money, it’s going to break down a lot and only 3 people in the next 400 years will know how to fix it.
-Well the year was 1410, Mikuláš of Kadan was the guy and the city burghers decided to go for it.
+It’s going to cost loads of money, it’s going to break down a lot and only 3 people in the next 400 years will know how to fix it.
+Well the year was 1405, Mikuláš of Kadan was the guy and the city burghers decided to go for it.
 Now you have to know that over the previous 75 years the Old Town has been spending.
-It had bought three buildings, reconstructed two, demolished one and built the clocktower so they were not exactly short of money so this idea came at an opportune time.
+It had bought three buildings, reconstructed two, demolished one and built the clocktower so they were not exactly short of money and this idea came at an opportune time.
+Little did they know that this would become the oldest operating Astronomical Clock in the world.

 The geocentric Astronomical clock dial is at the top.
 The Calendarium is at the bottom.
 Often referred to as the Prague Astronomical Clock, in Czech the two combined are known as the Orloj.
 The clock tells accurate time according to the Roman numerals on the inside of the clock.
 On the outer ring of the clock are the numbers 1-24 which indicate the remaining daylight hours.
 The Calendarium has a fixed centre and pointer.
 It rotates clockwise once per day and points at a different area of the outer part which is divided into 366 sections and each has a name in it.
 For more info about part, check the Czech Namesday page.